issue

 ACTION: Local ordinances to ban sale of pets at pet stores

-Cities throughout the United States, Canada and Europe are taking action to ban the sale of dogs and cats at pet stores.
+Cities throughout the U.S., Canada and Europe are taking action to ban the sale of dogs and cats at pet stores.
+Roseville became the first city in Minnesota to pass a humane pet store ordinance.
+St. Paul also passed the humane pet store ordinance.
 Read more.

 Inform people about pet stores.
 Get involved in a variety of ways: